raspberrypilearning/brain-game/en/step_7.md

 --- /task ---

 --- task ---

-You can now use these messages to show the 'tick' or 'cross' costume.
-Add this code to your new 'Result' sprite:
+Now you can use these messages to `show`{:class="blocklooks"} the 'tick' or 'cross' costume.
+Add the following code to the 'Result' sprite:

 ![Result sprite](images/result-sprite.png)